 “He consistently showed the understanding and awareness of a veteran in his early twenties, a testimony perhaps to the number of fights and defenses he crammed into his short career.
 As a veteran, he might have attained the rare heights of strategic genius reserved for the likes of Archie Moore and Bernard Hopkins.” — Matt McGrain

-Salvador Sanchez’s championship reign was relatively short, but just long enough for the revered Mexican warrior to establish himself as one of the greatest featherweight boxers of all-time.
-In 1982 he died in a car accident at the age of 23, but, amazingly, he had already won 11 straight championship bouts, including historic wins over fellow Hall of Famers Danny Lopez, Wilfredo Gomez and Azumah Nelson.
+Sanchez’s championship reign was relatively short, but just long enough for the Mexican warrior to establish himself as one of the greatest featherweights of all-time.
+In 1982 he died in a car accident at the age of 23, but, amazingly, he had already won eleven straight championship fights, including historic wins over fellow Hall of Famers Danny Lopez, Wilfredo Gomez and Azumah Nelson.

 When many boxing fans hear the term “counterpuncher,” they naturally think first of a defensive-minded pugilist such as Floyd Mayweather or Guillermo Rigondeaux, a boxer who waits for the opponent to initiate before striking.
 But Sanchez was something altogether different, an aggressive counter-puncher, ruthless and calculating, patient and precise.
 As Wylie notes, there were different facets to Salvador’s technique, but he was most dangerous as a counterpuncher.